Chapter 11 Haig 121224

 II Field Force Headquarters.
 DePuy gulped twice, then without missing a

-beat in the conversion, quickly announced to his superior, that he had
+beat in the conversation, quickly announced to his superior, that he had

 his conversation with the II Field Force Commander, he immediately